JamesParrott/sDNA_GH/README.md

 ###### Read_Geom (get_Geom)
-Gets strings of the uuid references to Rhino polylines and degree-1 Nurbs curves for subsequent sDNA_GH tools.
+Gets real strings of the uuid references to Rhino polylines and degree-1 Nurbs curves for subsequent sDNA_GH tools.
+Grasshopper Geom and Curve params create Grasshopper references to Rhino objects.
+The actual Rhino uuid is required to read and write User Text on a
+Rhino object.

 Set `selected` to true, to only read objects that are selected.
 Similarly, specify `layer` to the name of a layer, to only read objects from that layer.

 Note, if `sync = True` it will remember its previous setting, in which case to go back to selecting all layers, `layer` must be set to any value that is not the name of a layer.
-Similarly, to go back to selecting everything (not just selected geometry) set `selected = false`.If the component has `sync = false`, an input Params that has had its value set, when subsequently disconnected will fallback to whatever its previous value was.
+Similarly, to go back to selecting everything (not just selected geometry) set `selected = false`.
+If the component has `sync = false`, an input Params that has had its value set, when subsequently disconnected will fallback to whatever its previous value was.